sircharlo/meeting-media-manager/docs/src/pt/about.md

 ### Principais benefícios {#key-benefits}

-- **Apresentação de mídia sem esforço**\
-  A melhor forma de apresentar mídias — apenas abra o M³ e está tudo pronto.
+- **Effortless media presentation**: Presenting media at its finest — just open M³ and everything works.
 Não são necessárias configurações complexas ou etapas extras.

-- **Suporte para várias congregações**\
-  Gerencie configurações para diversas congregações ou grupos facilmente dentro de um único aplicativo.

-- **Recursos avançados**\
-  Adicione facilmente mídias extras e compartilhe automaticamente o que acontece no Salão do Reino com os participantes no Zoom.

-- **Desempenho otimizado em várias plataformas**\
-  Desfrute de uma experiência suave e responsiva no Windows, macOS e Linux, mesmo em sistemas antigos ou computadores com recursos limitados.

-- **Confiável e estável**\
-  Feito para funcionar bem quando você mais precisa.
+- **Multi-congregation support**: Manage settings for multiple congregations or groups easily within a single application.

+- **Advanced features**: Easily add extra media, and automatically share what goes on at the Kingdom Hall with participants on Zoom.

+- **Optimized cross-platform performance**: Enjoy a smooth and responsive experience on Windows, macOS, and Linux, even on older systems or computers with limited resources.

+- **Reliable and stable**: Built to perform when you need it most.
 Encontrou um problema?
 Reporte-o e ele será tratado rapidamente.

 ## O que o M³ faz? {#what-can-m3-do}